 Donate.
 Please help our project defend human rights throughout the U.S.

-- Educates the public about our government’s role in advancing or restricting human rights.
+- Educate local legislators, media, and the public about our government’s role in advancing or restricting human rights.

-- Equips advocates with human rights tools, models and networks.
+- Equip advocates with human rights tools, models and networks.

 HRP representatives are regularly booked for public speaking engagements.
 If you would like to invite HRP to participate in your event, please click here to contact us.